amscanne/hibera-build/README.md

     `limit` -- List only up to N members.

-    `name` -- Use this name for computing the index.
+    `data` -- Use this data for computing the index.

 * POST

     Join a synchronization group.

-    `name` -- Use to specify a name to join under.
+    `data` -- Use to specify a data to join under.
               One client may join multiple times.

     `limit` -- Block on joining until < limit members are in.